-This provision is applicable to all Federal-aid construction contracts on the National Highway System.
+This provision is applicable to all Federal-aid construction contracts on the National Highway System pursuant to 23 CFR 635.116.

-1. The contractor shall perform with its own organization contract work amounting to not less than 30 percent (or a greater percentage if specified elsewhere in the contract) of the total original contract price, excluding any specialty items designated by the contracting agency.
-Specialty items may be performed by subcontract and the amount of any such specialty items performed may be deducted from the total original contract price before computing the amount of work required to be performed by the contractor's own organization (23 CFR 635.116).

-a.
-The term "perform work with its own organization" refers to workers employed or leased by the prime contractor, and equipment owned or rented by the prime contractor, with or without operators.
+- 1. The contractor shall perform with its own organization contract work amounting to not less than 30 percent (or a greater percentage if specified elsewhere in the contract) of the total original contract price, excluding any specialty items designated by the contracting agency.
+Specialty items may be performed by subcontract and the amount of any such specialty items performed may be deducted from the total original contract price before computing the amount of work required to be performed by the contractor's own organization (23 CFR 635.116). - a.
+The term "perform work with its own organization" in paragraph 1 of Section VI refers to workers employed or leased by the prime contractor, and equipment owned or rented by the prime contractor, with or without operators.
 Such term does not include employees or equipment of a subcontractor or lower tier subcontractor, agents of the prime contractor, or any other assignees.
 The term may include payments for the costs of hiring leased employees from an employee leasing firm meeting all relevant Federal and State regulatory requirements.
-Leased employees may only be included in this term if the prime contractor meets all of the following conditions:

-(1) the prime contractor maintains control over the supervision of the day-to-day activities of the leased employees; (2) the prime contractor remains responsible for the quality of the work of the leased employees;
+Leased employees may only be included in this term if the prime contractor meets all of the following conditions: (based on longstanding interpretation) - (1) the prime contractor maintains control over the supervision of the day-to-day activities of the leased employees; - (2) the prime contractor remains responsible for the quality of the work of the leased employees; - (3) the prime contractor retains all power to accept or exclude individual employees from work on the project; and